 In its natural form, talc is often mixed in with other minerals.
 Especially dangerous is talc mixed with asbestos, another silicate mineral that has been proven to cause a number of lung-related diseases.
 As a result, most MSHA regulations relating to mines and miners are around these impurities, rather than talc exposure itself.

 The medical problems caused by talc-based products have led to a number of lawsuits over the years.
-In early 2016, juries came back with two large verdicts against Johnson & Johnson in the amounts of $55 million and $62 million, respectively.
-According to at least one news report, there are more than 1,000 lawsuits against the company currently working their way through state and federal courts.
+Since early 2016, juries came back with four large verdicts against Johnson & Johnson costing the company a total of $307.6 million.
+According to at least one news report, there are more than 2,400 lawsuits against the company currently working their way through state and federal courts.

 Colgate-Palmolive Co. is another company that has faced lawsuits over its talcum powder products.
 Cashmere Bouquet, which the company sold in 1995, was shown to contain traces of asbestos, which can lead to medical problems.
 The company has paid out at least one verdict worth $12.4 million, and there are dozens of other ongoing cases.
 Visit our legal rights page to learn how consumers are protected by the law.